Peak District Plane Crashes

 The Avro Lancaster Bmk 1 PA411 crashed on 21 December 1948, killing everyone on board.
 The plane is thought to have crashed due to a navigational error, descending through cloud onto Tintwistle Knarr way too early.

-I’ll keep updating this blog post about Peak District plane crashes as we visit the sites.
+I’ll keep updating this blog post about Peak District plane crashes as we visit the sites (and when I remember!).
 Have you visited these yet?

 Tap to share with your hiking friends!